gdlow/brickguard/README.md

 ## Donate ❤️

 This project needs you!
-If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, feel free to donate.
-Your donation is highly appreciated (and I love food, coffee and beer).
+There are a number of things to improve which requires $$$, including getting a registered domain for the project.
+All donations are welcome.
 Thank you!

 **PayPal**